 Student Hall Directors are responsible for the daily management of residence halls that do not house Area Coordinators, and report to a specific Area Coordinator.
-These student staff are typically juniors or seniors, and have prior experience as Student Life staff.
+These student staff are typically juniors or seniors, and have prior experience as Residence Life staff.

 Every residence hall has a staff of Resident Assistants.
-These upper-class students live on each floor as representatives of the Student Life staff.
+These upper-class students live on each floor as representatives of the Residence Life staff.
 The RA’s are skilled para-professionals who have been trained in many areas to make the student’s experience in the residence hall healthy, safe, fun, educational and memorable.

 Student Life Training, Philosophy and Programming

 The RA Selection process is approximately a month long process of interviews, group discussions, and information sessions to aid us in finding staff members who will meet the goals of our department.
-If you have interest in becoming a member of the Student Life staff, we encourage you to ask questions and discuss your interest with any member of the current staff.
+If you have interest in becoming a member of the Residence Life staff, we encourage you to ask questions and discuss your interest with any member of the current staff.

 Staff Duty Hours